xeniagda/red/README.md

 * `x^n`: The range `x`, shifted `n` lines down. (`n` can be negative).
 * `!x`: Invert `x`, all the lines not in `x`.
 * `'a`: Range in mark `a`
+* `x&`: Select everything after `x` with indentation greater than it.
+Useful for selecting blocks of code.

 If no range is entered, the last range is used.